-Top 15 Apache Spark Developers
+Top 20 Apache Spark Experts and Consultants

 Apache Spark’s global community is driven by a diverse set of experts – from core project contributors and startup founders to influential bloggers and competition winners.